julai215/itf_manual_testing_final_project_example_and_portofolio/Files/Final Project/README.md

 * Project risks: lack of experience of the QA team, short deadline of Zephyr Squad trial
 * Product risks: N/A

+#### 1.1.6 Evaluating entry criteria

+The entry criterias defined in the Test Planning phase have been achieved and the test process can continue.

 ## 1.2 Test Monitoring and Control